quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 subpart of the application.
 For example, WebTransport ({{!WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length-encoded integer (as defined in QUIC v1) to transmit the ID of the WebTransport session to the receiver.
 It is desirable that the receiver is able to associate incoming streams with their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.

+Another use-case is forwarding data from an external data source.
+When a forwarder is sending data being read from an external source and encounters an error, it might want to use a stream reset to signal that error, at the same time making sure that all data being read previously are delivered to the peer.

 This document describes a QUIC extension defining a new frame type, the RELIABLE_RESET_STREAM frame.
 This frame allows an endpoint to mark a portion at